Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: The Benchmark

 \section{The \dataset Benchmark}

-The primary benchmarks for 3D object detection are small (7k images in KITTI~\cite{Geiger2012CVPR}, 10k in SUN RGB-D~\cite{song2015sun}), primarily focused on a few categories (\eg 3 on KITTI), and dominated by a single domain.
+The primary benchmarks for 3D object detection are small, focus on a few categories and are of a single domain.
+For instance, the popular KITTI \cite{Geiger2012CVPR} contains only urban scenes, has 7k images and 3 categories, with a focus on \texttt{car}.
+SUN RGB-D~\cite{song2015sun} has 10k images.
 The small size and lack of variance in 3D datasets is a stark difference to 2D counterparts, such as COCO~\cite{lin2014microsoft} and LVIS~\cite{gupta2019lvis}, which have pioneered progress in 2D recognition.

-We aim to bridge the gap to 2D by introducing \dataset, a large-scale benchmark for image-based 3D object detection consisting of 234k images, 3 million labeled 3D bounding boxes, and 97 object categories.
-We re-purpose recently released 3D datasets of urban~\cite{Geiger2012CVPR,caesar2020nuscenes}, indoor~\cite{song2015sun,dehghan2021arkitscenes,hypersim}, and general~\cite{objectron2021} scenes to build a diverse large-scale dataset of varying camera intrinsics suitable for general image-based 3D object detection.
+We aim to bridge the gap to 2D by introducing \dataset, a large-scale and diverse benchmark for image-based 3D object detection consisting of 234k images, 3 million labeled 3D bounding boxes, and 98 object categories.
+We source from recently released 3D datasets of urban (nuScenes~\cite{caesar2020nuscenes} and KITTI~\cite{Geiger2012CVPR}), indoor (SUN RGB-D~\cite{song2015sun}, ARKitScenes~\cite{dehghan2021arkitscenes} and Hypersim~\cite{hypersim}), and general (Objectron~\cite{objectron2021}) scenes.
+Each of these datasets target different applications (\eg point-cloud recognition or reconstruction in~\cite{dehghan2021arkitscenes}, inverse rendering in~\cite{hypersim}), provide visual data in different forms (\eg videos in~\cite{objectron2021,dehghan2021arkitscenes}, rig captures in~\cite{caesar2020nuscenes}) and annotate different object types.
+To build a coherent benchmark, we process the varying raw visual data, re-purpose their annotations to extract 3D cuboids in a \emph{unified 3D camera coordinate system}, and carefully curate the final vocabulary.
+More details about the benchmark creation in the Appendix.

 We analyze \dataset and show its rich spatial and semantic properties proving it is visually diverse, similar to 2D data, and highly challenging for 3D as depicted in Fig.~\ref{fig:dataset_stats}.
 We show the value of \dataset for the task of 3D object detection with extensive quantitative analysis in Sec.~\ref{sec:exp}.